TeamOm3ga/picoctf-2019/cryptography/the-numbers/README.md

 p  i c o  c t  f { t  h e n  u  m  b e r  s  m  a s  o  n  }
 ```

+Because of the hint noting how the format was `PICOCTF{}`, it insinuates that the whole flag is in uppercase letters.

 ### Flag

+`PICOCTF{THENUMBERSMASON}`